allpix-squared/allpix-squared/src/modules/WeightingPotentialReader/README.md

 - `output_plots_steps` : Number of bins along the z-direction for which the weighting potential is evaluated.
 Defaults to 500 bins and is only used if `output_plots` is enabled.
 - `output_plots_position`: 2D Position in x and y at which the weighting potential is evaluated along the z-axis.
 By default, the potential is plotted for the position in the pixel center, i.e. (0, 0).
+This parameter only affects the 1D weighting potential histogram.
 Only used if `output_plots` is enabled.
+- `output_plots_zcut`: Position along the sensor `z` axis at which the 2D `x`-`y` weighting potential profile is evaluated.
+  Defaults to `0um`, i.e. the center plane of the sensor.

 ## Usage
 An example to add a weighting potential form a field data file to the detector called "dut" is given below.